Definitions

 - Capable of protrusion and retraction, as if jointed like a telescope, or like the joints of a telescope: as, telescopic eyes, feelers, horns, or feet.

-- adj.
-Having the power of extension by joints sliding one within another, like the tube of a small telescope or a spyglass; especially (Mach.), constructed of concentric tubes, either stationary, as in the
+- adjective Having the power of extension by joints sliding one within another, like the tube of a small telescope or a spyglass; especially (Mach.), constructed of concentric tubes, either stationary, as in the

 telescopic boiler, or movable, as in thetelescopic chimney of a war vessel, which may be put out of sight by being lowered endwise.

-- adj. visible only with a telescope
+- adjective visible only with a telescope

-- adj. capable of discerning distant objects
+- adjective capable of discerning distant objects

 Examples